NixOS/rfcs/rfcs/0146-meta-categories.md

 2. Ignore/nuke the categorization completely

-   This is not an idea as bad as it appear.
-After all, categorization has a non-negligible propensity to bikeshedding.
-Removing it removes all problems.
+   This is an alternative worthy of some consideration.
+After all, categorization is not without its problems, as shown above.
+Removing or ignoring classification removes all problems.

    However, there are good reasons to keep the categorization:

-   - The categorization is already present; this RFC proposes to expose it to a higher level, in a more discoverable, structured format.

    - The complete removal of categorization is too harsh.
 A solution that keeps and enhances the categorization is way more preferrable than one that nukes it completely.

+   - As said before, the categorization is already present; this RFC proposes to expose it to a higher level, in a structured, more discoverable format.

    - Categorization is very traditional among software collections.
-Many of them are doing this just fine for years on end, and Nixpkgs can imitate them easily - and even better, given we have Nix language machinery available.
+Many of them are doing this just fine for years on end, and Nixpkgs can imitate them easily - and even surpass them, given the benefits of Nix language machinery.

    - Categorization is useful in many scenarios and use cases - indeed they are ubiquitous in software world:
-     - specialized search engines as Repology
+     - specialized search engines (from Repology to MELPA)
      - code forges, from Sourceforge to Gitlab
      - as said above, software collections from pkgsrc to slackbuilds
-     - to organization and preservation
+     - to organization and preservation (as Software Heritage)

 # Unresolved questions
 [unresolved]: #unresolved-questions